DannyMacha25/ros_ply_to_pcl_msg/README.md

 into a pcl msg and uploads it to a topic with
 ROS.

-To use it just clone the directory and change the path of the file inside the params file.
+To use it just clone the repository and change the path of the file inside the params file.
 There is also a param for topic.